-In line with the teacher standards all staff are expected to deal with any behaviour relating to out-of-lesson movement and behaviour.
+In line with the teacher standards all staff are expected to deal with any behaviour relating to outof-lesson movement and behaviour.

-- Students should not use the toilet / water fountain in lesson time unless circumstances are exceptional. - Students should always walk sensibly in the corridors and should follow the one-way system at all times, except break and lunchtimes when the one-way system will not be in effect. - Posters will be displayed in corridors to promote positive behaviour and movement and to provide a reference point for staff. - All staff and visitors are expected to follow the one-way system. - Bells will be used to aid the swift movement of students around the school. - Poor behaviour around the corridors will be sanctioned in line with the stages. - Students should keep to paths when moving between the buildings or around the school site. - During break-times and lunchtimes students are expected to be either outside, in the Dining Room, the library or in an allocated room if a wet break or lunch has been called.
+- Students should not use the toilet / water fountain in lesson time unless circumstances are exceptional. - Students should be quiet, walk sensibly in the corridors and follow the one-way system at all times. - Bells will be used to aid the swift movement of students around the school. - Poor behaviour around the corridors will be sanctioned in line with the stages.

+- Students should keep to paths when moving between the buildings or around the school site. - During break-times and lunchtimes students are expected to be either outside, in the Dining Room, the library or in an allocated room if a wet break or lunch has been called.
 No students will be allowed in any room unless this is agreed and supervised by a member of staff. - The decision to call a wet break or lunch will usually be made by the Deputy Head or a member of SLT.